Use the Pandas Dataframe Dept stats Again In Python

 Now you can:

-• Piece of work with Serial and DataFrame objects
+- Piece of work with

-• Reply questions with queries, group, and aggregation
+, and the indexing operator - Reply questions with queries, group, and aggregation

-• Handle missing, invalid, and inconsistent information
+- Handle missing, invalid, and inconsistent information

-• Visualize your dataset in a Jupyter notebook
+- Visualize your dataset in a Jupyter notebook

 This journeying using the NBA stats only scratches the surface of what y'all tin do with the Pandas Python library.
 You tin can power upwardly your project with Pandas tricks, larn techniques to speed upwardly Pandas in Python, and fifty-fifty dive deep to see how Pandas works behind the scenes.
 At that place are many more features for you lot to notice, so get out there and tackle those datasets!